DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Leaflet Storymaps with Google Sheets
 	- Leaflet Maps with Open Data APIs
 - Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Mon 7 Nov 9pm, **meaning two quizzes due on the same date**, on [Moodle](https://moodle.trincoll.edu).
+- **Alternative:** Each student may attend one of the 60-90 minute online meetings with our community partners listed above and write at least 250 words of insightful notes and/or personal reflections to substitute for the Leaflet Map Code Template quiz due on Monday 7 November.

 ### Tue 8 Nov
 - Overview of Learning Goal #10: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>